weldsorm/book/src/query_scopes.md

 # Scopes

-Welds supports name scope to help abstract away complicated queries.
+Welds supports name scopes to help abstract away complicated queries.

 ## Introduction

-Often when working with a data in a database there is a need to re-use filters.
+Often when working with data in a database there is a need to reuse filters.
 This can be useful to keep complicated logic in a single location.
-Welds provide a nice mechanism to write re-usually snippits of queries.
+Welds provides a nice mechanism to write reusable snippets of queries.

 ## How to write a scope